fan2/mkdocs/docs/blog/posts/arm/a64-oneway-barrier.md

 - `acquire` barrier primitive: read and write operations after this barrier primitive cannot be reordered *before* this barrier primitive.
 Usually, this barrier primitive is combined with `load` instructions.
 - `release` barrier primitive: read and write operations before this barrier primitive cannot be reordered *after* this barrier primitive.
 Usually, this barrier primitive is combined with `store` instructions.

+[Modern C, 1st Edition, 2019](https://www.amazon.com/Modern-C-Jens-Gustedt-ebook/dp/B0978347Z6/) | 19 Atomic access and memory consistency:

+> Observe that these synchronizations are oriented: each synchronization between threads has a “writer” and a “reader” side.
+We attach two abstract properties to operations on atomics and to certain C library calls that are called *`release`* semantics (on the writer side), *`acquire`* semantics (for a reader), or *`acquire-release`* semantics (for a reader-writer).

 ## Load-Acquire (LDAR)

 The ordering requirements that are imposed by the Load-Acquire `LDAR` instruction are as follows: